nahanil/skipper-minio/README.md

 You're able to restrict the types of files that will be accepted by passing an array of MIME types to the `allowedFileTypes` setting.

 ### Transforming an incoming upload
-You're able to specify a `transformer` method to modify the incoming upload.
+You're able to specify a `transformer` method (or array of methods) to modify the incoming upload.

 The following example accepts jpeg/png/gif uploads which it crops & resizes and stores as a jpeg using [sharp](https://www.npmjs.com/package/sharp).
 ```js